NewLabour Party

-The NewLabour Party was a centre-left political party in New Zealand that existed from 1989 to 2000.
+The NewLabour Party was a centre-left to left-wing political party in New Zealand that existed from 1989 to 2000.
 It was founded by Jim Anderton, a member of parliament (MP) and former president of the New Zealand Labour Party, on 1 May 1989.

 NewLabour was established by a number of Labour Party members who left the party in reaction to Rogernomics, the economic policies implemented by the Labour Party's Minister of Finance, Roger Douglas, which saw the traditionally left-leaning Labour Party swing heavily to the new right on issues of state intervention, regulation, and taxation.
 Anderton, who had been among the most vocal critics of Douglas, was joined by a number of other members of the Labour Party, such as Matt Robson, Laila Harré and Phil Amos, and a number of left-wing activists, such as Bruce Jesson.
 Anderton was the party's only MP before it joined the Alliance.